Time (in)consistency of multistage distributionally robust inventory models with moment constraints: Introduction

 Interestingly, in contrast to much of the related literature, our results show that time consistency may hold even when rectangularity does not.
-This stands in contrast to the analysis of \cite{S-12} for the setting in which only the mean and support of the demand distribution are known, where the problem is always time consistent, amenable to a simple dynamic programming solution, with both formulations having the same optimal value.
-Likewise, in the setting in which only the support is known, both formulations reduce to the so-called adjustable robust formulation described in \cite{BGGN}, where again time consistency always holds.
-Here our model is rich enough to exhibit a variety of interesting behaviors, including both time inconsistency, as well as strong time consistency even when no dynamic programming formulation exists, and the two formulations take different values and hence the rectangularity property does not hold.
+This stands in contrast to the analysis of \cite{S-12} for the setting in which only the mean and support of the demand distribution are known, where the problem is always (weakly) time consistent, amenable to a simple DP solution, with both formulations having the same optimal value.
+Likewise, in the setting in which only the support is known, both formulations reduce to the so-called adjustable robust formulation described in \cite{BGGN}, where again (weakly) time consistency always holds.